-Resolution of Potential Conflicts of Interest.
+Resolution of potential conflicts of interest.
 The Proxy Policy permits PIMCO to seek to resolve material conflicts of interest by pursuing any one of several courses of action.
 With respect to material conflicts of interest between PIMCO and a client account, the Proxy Policy permits PIMCO to either: (i) convene a working group to assess and resolve the conflict (the "Proxy Working Group"); or (ii) vote in accordance with protocols previously established by the Proxy Policy, the Proxy Working Group and/or other relevant procedures approved by PIMCO's Legal and Compliance department with respect to specific types of conflicts.

+PIMCO will supervise and periodically review its proxy voting activities and the implementation of the Proxy Policy.
 PIMCO's Proxy Policy, and information about how PIMCO voted a client's proxies, is available upon request.